 About Tricia A. Mitchell

-I am married toShawn, with whom I foundedChessboard Communications, a digital marketing agency.
-Shawn and I were married in the Heidelberg Castle in 2010, and even today life still feels a bit like a fairy tale.
+I am married toShawn, with whom I foundedChessboard Communications, a digital marketing agency focused on the travel & tourism industry.
+We were married in the Heidelberg Castle in 2010, and even today life still feels a bit like a fairy tale.
 In late 2011, we left our picturesque surroundings in Germany (and my job as an education program director/training specialist) to embark on an extended sabbatical.
 From Albania to Vietnam, we have been fortunate to have visited some far-flung parts of the world.

 I was raised and educated in the Midwestern United States, living in Illinois until my college years.
 Though I’m an only child, I experienced the joys (and rivalry) of sibling relationships with four international brothers and sisters that my family hosted as exchange students from France, Germany and Hungary.